projectacrn/acrn-hypervisor/doc/try.rst

 development and target hardware, and then how to boot the ACRN hypervisor, the Service VM, and a User VM on the Intel platform.

-ACRN is supported on Apollo Lake and Kaby Lake Intel platforms, as described in :ref:`hardware`.
+ACRN is supported on platforms listed in :ref:`hardware`.

 Follow these getting started guides to give ACRN a try: